Coverings of Configurations, Prime Configurations, and Orbiconfigurations

 \section{Abstract}

-This exploratory paper considers the notion of a covering of a configuration.
-We consider prime configurations, those which cannot cover other configurations, before considering orbiconfigurations.
+This exploratory paper considers the notion of a covering of a configuration and $G$-coverings which are coverings that are quotients under a semi-regular group action.
+We consider prime configurations, those which cannot $G$-cover other configurations, before considering orbiconfigurations.
 These are a generalized notion of a configuration in the spirit of an orbifold.
-We derive some specific results as to when configurations are prime as well as considering when an orbiconfiguration is bad - that is, when it cannot be covered by a configuration.
-A number of open questions and conjectures are posited within.
+We derive some specific results as to when configurations are prime as well as considering when an orbiconfiguration is bad - that is, when it cannot be $G$-covered by a configuration.
+A number of open questions are posited within.